dylan-teehan-skc/Ticketing_System/README.md

 # 🎟️ Ticketing DApp

-This project is a decentralized ticketing application split into two main components:
+This project is a decentralised ticketing application split into two main components:

 ## 🛠️ Backend (Smart Contracts)